-All data collected will be the sole property of RACIDA, The Johanniter, and BMZ.
-The consultant must not use the data for their own research purposes, no license the data to be used by others without the written consent of RACIDA, the Johanniter, and BMZ.
+All data collected will be the sole property of RACIDA, Johanniter, and BMZ.
+The consultant must not use the data for their own research purposes, the data should not be used by others without the written consent of RACIDA, the Johanniter, and BMZ.